 “Although wine suffered heavily from the economic and on-trade downturn, the low-tempo nature of lockdown, more time for meal preparation, digital meet-ups and a propensity to treat oneself more often sparked a rediscovery of the category,” says Mettyear.

 Sparkling wine, and Prosecco in particular, has spearheaded the diversification of wine’s consumption occasions.
-The category has steadily moved away from its one-dimensional image as a special celebratory drink to align with more regular occasions, such as the aperitivo hour.
+The category has steadily moved away from its one-dimensional image as a special celebratory drink to align with more regular occasions, such as the Aperitivo hour.

-Engagement with consumers is imperative to being better able to personalise offerings and thereby sustain growth, increase the average order value of each shopping basket, and capitalise on the customer lifetime value available from each consumer.
+Engagement with consumers is imperative to be better able to personalise offerings and thereby sustain growth, increase the average order value of each shopping basket, and capitalise on the customer lifetime value available from each consumer.